CE-Programming/toolchain/docs/static/faq.rst

 ---------------------

 Nice work, now create an `issue report here <https://github.com/CE-Programming/toolchain/issues>`_ with details on what caused the crash.
-Uploading a zip of your code and/or a minimal reproducible example is very appreciated, and will make bug fixes faster.
+Uploading a zip of your code and/or a minimal reproducible example is very appreciated (and is usually required).

 What versions of C/C++ are supported?
 -------------------------------------